AtlasOfLivingAustralia/galah-python/docs/source/galah_user_guide/Choosing_Atlas.rst

 It is also possible to create more complex queries that return data from multiple Living Atlases.
-As an example, setting atlases within a loop with galah_config() allows us to return the total 0number of species records in each Living Atlas in one table.
+As an example, setting atlases within a loop with galah_config() allows us to return the total number of species records in each Living Atlas in one table.

 .. prompt:: python